Community Service

 Giving back to the community

 Community service is an integral part of the Linden Hall School curriculum and fosters character development.
-During last school year, our students completed over 7,115 hours of community service.
+During the last school year, our students completed over 2,138 hours of community service.

 One of our core values is civic and global responsibility.
-While there is a minimum community service requirement for both middle and upper school, we encourage students to go above and beyond expectations.
-The School partners with a number of organizations – both small and large – to provide diversified opportunities for community involvement.
-In collaboration with our partners, we strive to create meaningful opportunities in support of our local and global communities.
-The aim of the program is to provide the most comprehensive and flexible avenues so that students may achieve their community service goals.
+While there is a minimum community service requirement for both middle and high school, we encourage students to go above and beyond expectations.
+Our school partners with a number of organizations — both small and large — to provide diversified opportunities for community involvement.
+In collaboration with our partners, we strive to create meaningful opportunities in support of our local and global communities while offering our students comprehensive and flexible avenues to achieve their community service goals.

-These are just a few examples of Linden Hall's community service:
+These are just a few examples of Linden Hall's community service activities:

 Making the World a Better Place, One Act of Service at a Time